mhaf4krr/mhaf4krr/README.md

-# Full Stack Software Developer.
+# Finding solutions to problems using Tech.

 ## Summary
 Bacherlor's in Computer Science and Engineering, inclined towards JavaScript.
 Passionate about Web Development and its use to solve real life problems and provide digital solutions.